Access Azure Resources Securely Without Managing Secrets

 Service Account

-Make sure to add the service account name to the values.yaml file.
-Since a value is already present, overwrite it with your value defined above.
+Add the service account name to the values.yaml file.
+Since a value is already present, overwrite it with the value you defined above.

 Deployment